POLICY 806 - CRISIS MANAGEMENT POLICY

 II.
 GENERAL INFORMATION

-- Elements of the District Crisis Management Plan
+B. Elements of the District Crisis Management Policy

 III.
 PREPARATION BEFORE AN EMERGENCY

-- District Employees.
+1. District Employees.
 Teachers generally have the most direct contact with students on a day-to-day basis.
 As a result, they must be aware of their role in responding to crisis situations.
 This also applies to non-teaching school personnel who have direct contact with students.
-All staff shall be aware of the school district’s Crisis Management Plan and their own building’s crisis management plan.
+All staff shall be aware of the school district’s Crisis Management Policy and their own building’s crisis management plan.
+Each school’s building-specific crisis management plan shall include the method and dates of dissemination of the plan to its staff.
 Employees will receive a copy of the relevant building-specific crisis management plans and shall receive periodic training on plan implementation.

-- Students and Parents.
-Students and parents shall be made aware of the school district’s Crisis Management Policy.
+2. Students and Parents.
+Students and parents shall be made aware of the school district’s Crisis Management Policy and relevant tailored crisis management plans for each school building.
+Each school district’s building-specific crisis management plan shall set forth how students and parents are made aware of the district and school-specific plans.
 Students shall receive specific instruction on plan implementation and shall participate in a required number of drills and practice sessions throughout the school year.

 The school district shall maintain a warning system designed to inform students, staff, and visitors of a crisis or emergency.
 This system shall be maintained on a regular basis under the maintenance plan for all school buildings.
 The school district should consider an alternate notification system to address the needs of staff and students with special needs, such as vision or hearing.